kubedb/docs/docs/guides/solr/quickstart/overview/index.md

 The KubeDB operator implements a Solr CRD to define the specification of a Solr database.

-The Kubedb Solr runs in `solrcloud` mode.
+The KubeDB Solr runs in `solrcloud` mode.
 Hence, it needs a external zookeeper to distribute replicas among pods and save configurations.

 We will use KubeDB ZooKeeper for this purpose.